PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

     public function sanitize($type, $text, $trim=true, $htmlspecialchars=true, $alpha_num=false, $ucwords=true)

 Cleans a user input.
-It sanitizes the input string through filter_var and somtimes uses above clean function according to type parameter.
+It sanitizes the input string through `filter_var` and somtimes uses above `clean` function based on the type parameter.
 The input string is given parameter 2.<br>
 And returns the sanitized string